z-a-f/InterviewSolutions/Rust/LinkedList/deleteNode/README.md

-# Delete node with a give key
+# Delete node with a given key
 Given head of a linked list and a key, delete node with this given key from the list

 ## Example